lnlp/FramI2C/README.md

 ### The FramI2C library

-The library can be found at the following location: http://github.com/lnlp/FramI2C

-The following include file is needed:
+To use the library the following include statement is needed:

 ```cpp
 #include "FramI2C.h"
 ```

+In addition an instance of the FramI2C class must be created (without any parameters).<br>
+The FramI2C instance is configured by specifying parameters in a call to the `FramI2C.begin()` method.<br>
-To use FramI2C an instance of the FramI2C class must be created.
-This does not require any parameters.
-Parameters are specified in `FramI2C.begin()`. *When using multiple FRAM chips, a separate instance must be created for each chip.*
+*When using multiple FRAM chips, a separate instance must be created for each chip.*

 ```cpp
 FramI2C fram;